Silly Songs with Larry: History

 Many of the Silly Songs such as The Pirates Who Don’t Do Anything, His Cheeseburger, The Yodeling Veterinarian of the Alps, and Belly Button have been nominated for several GMA Dove Award including best music video of the year.

-The segment was briefly discontinued after the original series ended in 2015 and were not featured in the Dreamworks spinoff series VeggieTales in the House (2014-2016) or VeggieTales in the City (2017).
+The segment was briefly discontinued after the original series ended in 2015 and was not featured in the DreamWorks spinoff series VeggieTales in the House (2014–2016) or VeggieTales in the City (2017).
 On his podcast (entitled The Holy Post) in late spring of 2019, Phil Vischer announced that the silly song segment will be returning with new songs in the new series The VeggieTales Show (which premiered in October 2019).
+As of July 2025, the segments are featured on the Yippee TV streaming service.